OmniFlix/streampay/readme.md

 # StreamPay Application
 StreamPay is a dApp that's built on the Stream Pay Testnet (which utilizes the `streampay` module.
-This sovereign chain is powereed by the token `uspay` or `SPAY`.
+This sovereign chain is powered by the token `uspay` or `SPAY`.

 While users need to pay the fee to start a payment stream in SPAY tokens, any token (native or IBC tokens) can be streamed between accounts.

 Try the app on - https://sp.OmniFlix.network

 # streampay module
-**streampay** is a module built using Cosmos SDK, Tendermint and [Starport](https://github.com/tendermint/starport) to stream payments from on address to the other, using `delayed` and `continuous` payments types inspired by the vesting model in the `auth` module of the Cosmos SDK.
+**streampay** is a module built using Cosmos SDK, Tendermint and [ignite/cli](https://github.com/ignite/cli) to stream payments from on address to the other, using `delayed` and `continuous` payments types inspired by the vesting model in the `auth` module of the Cosmos SDK.

 ## Installation